ElarizT/Mavericks/README.md

- 🤖 Contract Risk Finder
+ 🤖 **Lawco** - a Contract Risk Finder.

+**Lawco** is an AI-powered tool that analyzes legal contracts, policies, terms and condition for you.
+It detects risky clauses and highlights potential implications.
-**Contract Risk Finder** is an AI-powered tool that automatically analyzes legal contracts (PDF/DOCX), detects risky clauses, simplifies them into plain English using GenAI, and generates a polished PDF report.
+It can simplify contracts into plain English and translate using GenAI, as well as generates a polished PDF report if required.
+It works with prompts and files (TXT/PDF/DOCX).

 ---

 ## 🚀 Features

-- 📄 **Text Extraction** from PDF and DOCX contracts
+- 📄 **Text Extraction** from PDF and DOCX or TXT contracts
-- 🔍 **Clause Risk Detection** using Legal-BERT or fallback keyword detection
+- 🔍 **Clause Risk Detection** using GenAI AgentOS or Legal-BERT or fallback keyword detection
 - ✨ **Plain English Simplification** with GenAI
 - 🧾 **Polished PDF Report Generation**
 - 🤝 **AgentOS Integration** (via `genai-agentos` and `master_agent`)